guardian/jai_2022_sandbox/README.md

 ### Text Documents
 The documents originally used in this work were article paragraphs acquired through the [Guardian Content API](https://open-platform.theguardian.com/).
 This dataset is interchangeable with any structured text containing named entities that can be linked to the KBs.
+The text dataset should be used to create annotation files via Prodigy.
+Please refer the `/prodigy` REAME.md for more information.

 ### Prodigy annotations
 The training and test datasets used to train and evaluate the model were manually generated using [Prodigy](https://prodi.gy/).
-The custom Prodigy recipe used in this task is included in the /Prodigy folder.
+The custom Prodigy recipe used in this task is included in the `/prodigy` folder.

 ## Running the code: